softwaresaved/jamie/docs/methods.rst

 raters.
 We do not include the third rater as the third rater did not rate all the data, but if we do, we obtain an alpha of 0.6116.
 Thus the data just crosses the minimum acceptable threshold for data analysis, and it is generally recommended to have alpha above 0.800.
-Thus we should try to obtain better, more consistent ratings, either by using more expert raters with a clearly defined set of questions or many raters, such as in crowdsourcing.
+We can only rely on this training data as a tentative signal for a software job.
+Ideally we should try to obtain better, more consistent ratings, either by using more expert raters with a clearly defined set of questions or many raters, such as in crowdsourcing.

 Features
 --------